katerinanavab/javadocs/docs/unit05/notes501.md

 Remember that `objects` have both _attributes_ and _behaviors_.
 These correspond to **instance variables** and **methods** in the `class` definition.

-The first things we define in a class are usually the instance variables.
+The first things we define in a class are usually the **instance variables**.
 They are called that because each instance of the class (each object) has its own set of variables that aren’t shared with other instances.
-This is what allowed ``yertle`` and ``myrtle`` from Unit 2 to be at different positions at the same time; they each had their own x position and y position instance variables.
+> This is what allowed ``yertle`` and ``myrtle`` from Unit 2 to be at different positions at the same time; they each had their own x position and y position instance variables.

 The next thing we define in a class is usually its **constructors**.
 We’ll talk about writing constructors in more detail in the next section but a constructor’s job is to initialize the instance variables when the object is created.
 Usually that will mean they need to take arguments.
-(The call to ``new Person()`` before is to a constructor that doesn’t take any arguments.
-In a moment we’ll see that our ``Person`` constructor will actually need arguments.)

-The real meat of a class is in the **methods** which define the behaviors of the objects of that class.
-Recall from Unit 2 that most methods either do things (like the ``Turtle`` methods that moved the turtle on the screen) or return values like the ``getXPos`` and ``getYPos`` on ``Turtle``.
+The real meat of a class is in the **methods** which define the _behaviors_ of the objects of that class.
+> Recall from Unit 2 that most methods either do things (like the ``Turtle`` methods that moved the turtle on the screen) or return values like the ``getXPos`` and ``getYPos`` on ``Turtle``.

-The methods of the class share access to the object’s instance variables and when a method is called on an object it uses the instance variables for that object.
-For example in the ``Turtle`` class the ``forward`` method changes an instance variable ``xPos``.
+The methods of the class **share access to the object’s instance variables** and when a method is called on an object it uses the instance variables for that object.
+> For example in the ``Turtle`` class the ``forward`` method changes an instance variable ``xPos``.
 When you call ``forward`` on ``yertle`` it changes ``xPos`` on the ``yertle`` object and when you call it on ``myrtle`` it changes the ``xPos`` on the ``myrtle`` object.